-First, you need to know how you want the film to look at.
+First, you need to know how you want the film to look.

 Your next step in planning is to go through every scene in the script and break it down.
-Breaking down the text means to identify in all the scene elements that are needed to shoot and edit the scene like locations, props, costumes, actors, music… Now usually, that’s a thing for the producer to do, but for the director, it’s a chance to find elements he can adjust his vision.
+Breaking down the text means identifying elements needed to shoot and edit the scene in all the scene elements like locations, props, costumes, actors, music… Usually, that’s a thing for the producer to do, but for the director, it’s a chance to find elements he can adjust his vision.
 Breaking down the script will also help you to know your script inside out.

 2. Learn the different shots and their meaning – Iff you want to direct a film, you need to learn about the different shots.
 The angles of camera shots are essential for delivering the film’s meaning.
 Usually, In every scene, the director will choose different camera angles.
 The angles of the shots will have a significant effect on the atmosphere of the movie, and it can dramatically affect the way the audience will perceive the characters.